fxjulio/tailpack/README.md

 ### Instalation

-This package in under development and the current version is aviable from:
+This package in under development and the current version is available from:
 ```r
 devtools::install_github("fxjulio/tailpack")
 ```